 The Winning #Meanjin280 Tweets

-Meanjin published the winning #Meanjin280 tweets on their blog on 2 September (2020), and *big sigh*, mine were not among them.
-On the bright side, the tweets were all worthy winners.
+Meanjin published the winning #Meanjin280 tweets on their blog on 2 September (2020), and *big sigh* none of mine was among them.
+But on the bright side, the tweets were all worthy winners.
 And, I wrote one more Pandemic Fiction piece, fittingly titled, New Normal before the challenge closed:

-Although none of my tweets made the #Meanjin280 winners' list, thanks to the challenge, I wrote four new pieces of microfiction AND subscribed to Meanjin's quarterly magazine.
+Although my tweets didn't make the #Meanjin280 winners' list, I wrote four new pieces of microfiction AND subscribed to Meanjin's quarterly magazine thanks to the challenge.
 And that's something to be doubly grateful for during this wretched pandemic!

 © 2020 Robert Fairhead